adithyak2k03/SignUp-and-Login-page/README.md

 # SignUp-and-Login-page
 Guvi task .
 Tech Stack: HTML,CSS,JS, PHP, MongoDB, MySQL

-Login, Sign up, Profile page created using HTML, CSS(Bootstrap) and JS.
+Login, Sign up, Profile page created using HTML, CSS(Bootstrap) and JS.<br>
-Jquery AJAX is used to interact with the backend.
+Jquery AJAX is used to interact with the backend.<br>
-MySQL is used to store user registration details.
+MySQL is used to store user registration details.<br>
-MongoDB is used to store user profile details.
+MongoDB is used to store user profile details.<br>
-Login Session is maintained using LocalStorage.
+Login Session is maintained using LocalStorage.<br>

 Demo